-Solent helped me by firstly teaching me the building blocks behind audio engineering, both the theory and practice; but also, the ability to get involved with these industries before I'd even left university - through work placements, weekend events and having access to the contact books of lecturers, many of whom have come from the industries we were trying to enter.
+Solent helped me firstly by teaching me the building blocks behind audio engineering - both the theory and practice - but also by giving me the ability to get involved with these industries before I'd even left university, through work placements, weekend events and having access to the contact books of lecturers, many of whom have come from the industries we were trying to enter.
+FAVOURITE SOLENT MEMORY?

 My favourite course-based memory is using the hemi-anechoic chamber to investigate analogue turntable distortion from large sound systems.
-This included me maxing a speaker stack to around 100db, and using a laser vibrometer to measure the vibration of the turntable.
-My favourite social-based memories are the stream of parties throughout the first and second years; you end up meeting so many great people.
+This involved me maxing a speaker stack to around 100db, then using a laser vibrometer to measure the vibration of the turntable.
+My favourite socialbased memories are the stream of parties throughout the first and second years - you end up meeting so many great people.
+TELL US A LITTLE ABOUT YOUR CAREER STORY SO FAR.

-Well, after university I joined the luxury home automation market, which includes aspects of residential audio visual systems, as well as advanced home automation.
+After university I joined the luxury home automation market, which includes aspects of residential audio visual systems, as well as advanced home automation.
 I started as a system designer at a small London-based firm, where I developed my design knowledge and skills by being thrown in at the deep end.
-Once I'd learnt as much as I could I moved to one the UK's leading firms within the luxury home automation market, once again as a system designer, until my skills were moved to another role within the company as a technology and design consultant.
+Once I'd learnt as much as I could, I moved to one of the UK's leading firms within the luxury home automation market - once again as a system designer - until my skills were moved to another role within the company as a technology and design consultant.